jonpstone/jonpstone.github.io/_posts/2017-08-23-rails_the_late_great_roger_ebert_and_his_effusions.markdown

 end
 ```

-Aside from their being a `Review_genre` join model for the `Review` and `Genre` association, I'll quickly cover more of the `User` model ihere, in particular, the `omniauth` gem.
-So getting this working was quite some process and I basically watched Avi's lecture on it right the end to eventually be able to get it right.
-However, in the end, it works a treat and I think I have a decent understanding of how the double handshake works and how the third party app authenticates a `User`.
+Aside from there being a `Review_genre` join model for the `Review` and `Genre` association, I'll quickly cover more of the `User` model here, in particular, the `omniauth` gem.
+So, getting this working was quite a process and I basically watched Avi's lecture on it right the end to eventually be able to get it right.
+However, after all, it works a treat and I think I have a decent understanding of how the double handshake works and how the third party app authenticates a `User`.
 Below is the model including the class method required to write to the model.
 As an aside, after a fair bit of frustration, I decided to forgo Devise Pundit/CanCan and rolled my own authentication and authorization in this app.

 **Fig.3**
 *./app/models/user.rb*